 The air conditioners and chillers required to maintain optimal temperature in the data center are now considered critical loads.
 Some process equipment and business services in the facility may be designated critical loads as well.
 Additional UPS capacity must be dedicated to protecting these loads.
 For conventional on-line UPSs, this means that additional interior space — a limited resource — must be dedicated to house both the equipment and their battery banks.

-The procurement cost of the equipment is a relatively small part of the cost of owning and operating a data center.
-Some sources estimate TCO as being as much as four to five times the original equipment purchase cost, with the annual cost of electricity consumption fast approaching the cost of the equipment.
+Reducing a data center's total cost of ownership — its TCO — is an increasingly important goal.
+Some sources estimate TCO to be as much as four to five times equipment purchase cost . . . with the annual cost of electricity consumption fast approaching the cost of the equipment.